Harmonised index of consumer prices (HICP) (prc_hicp)

 18.1.
 Source data

-The type of survey used is chosen by each NSI.
-However, all HICPs are based on the continuous measurement of a sample of prices of specified goods and services.
-The HICP must be based on samples sufficient to yield reliable and comparable results, taking into account the national diversity of products and prices.
-Furthermore, as products or retail outlets disappear from the market, they need to be replaced with new ones.
-The HICP samples must be reviewed and updated on a regular basis to remain representative of the target universe.
-The HICP incorporates a new product when it achieves a share of over one part per thousand of total consumer expenditure covered by the HICP in a Member State.
+HICPs are based on the continuous measurement of prices for a sample of specified goods and services, in selected locations and outlets.
+The HICP samples are sufficiently large and representative of consumption behaviours to yield reliable and comparable results, taking into account the national diversity of products.
+The HICP samples are kept updated to remain representative of the target universe.
+Every year the HICP incorporates new products that achieved a share of over one part per thousand of total consumer expenditure and is kept relevant throughout the year with the inclusion of new representative products and exclusion of obsolete ones.

 18.2.
 Frequency of data collection

-Price collection takes place across at least one working week at, or around, the middle of the calendar month to which the index pertains.
-When products are known to be volatile, e.g. to show sharp and irregular price changes within the same month, prices are collected over a period of more than one working week (see Article 8 of Commission Implementing Regulation (EU) 2020/1148).
+Price collection takes place across at least one working week.
+When products are known to be volatile, e.g. to show sharp and irregular price changes within the same month, prices are collected over a period of more than one working week as defined in Article 8 of Commission Implementing Regulation (EU) 2020/1148.

 18.3.
 Data collection

-The Member States' and other countries' HICPs are supplied by the NSIs (see national reference metadata at the top of this document or in the HICP methodology section, under 'reference metadata').
+HICP data, both indices and weights, are provided by the NSIs (see national reference metadata list at the top of this document.

 18.4.
 Data validation